Political families of the Philippines: Poverty

 The 10 poorest provinces in the Philippines are ruled by political dynasties.
 According to one study, these provinces "are afflicted by low levels of human development, bad governance, violence and poor business climates".
 Research suggests that either poverty results in the creation of political dynasty or that these dynasties exacerbate bad governance and worsen poverty conditions.
 Although the study found a correlation, this does not determine whether it is a causal relationship, since poverty is multifaceted.

 The study used empirical data that correlated political dynasty presence with socio-economic development.
 This study stated that "this partial correlation coefficient finds a positive relationship between poverty incidence and the proportion of political dynasties in each province."

 Corruption

 Political dynasties have been blamed for worsening corruption in the Philippines.
 According to the Catholic Bishops' Conference of the Philippines, "political dynasties breed corruption and ineptitude" because political power is monopolized by political dynasties.
 Corruption can be through plunder, bribery, unmerited government contracts, or misallocation of funds.

-The dominance of powerful families have also allowed politicians facing corruption charges to get elected into public office.
+The dominance of powerful families have also allowed politicians facing corruption charges to get elected into public office and escape accountability.

 Impunity

-Political dynasties have been linked to impunity, as political dynasties tend to exercise control over the police and other public resources.
+Political dynasties have been linked to impunity, as they tend to exercise control over the police and other public resources.
 According to a Philippine Star editorial, "Dynasty building undermines the criminal justice system, with clans controlling the police, prosecution, judiciary and jail facilities in their turfs.
 This has engendered impunity, as the nation has seen in so many brazen political killings."